-The back label: "2018 was a fine vintage with a damp spring, a hot summer and a sunny harvest.
-A medium to full bodied blend of 80% Merlot and 20% Cabernet Sauvignon, this can be kept for a few years although it's supple and fruity enough to enjoy quite young."
+The back label: "2019 saw a long, hot summer here with just enough rain, then a fine, sunny harvest.
+A medium to full bodied blend of 80% Merlot and 20% Cabernet Sauvignon, this can be kept for a few years through it's supple and fruity enough to enjoy quite young."
 14% vol.

 See our nifty 'best to drink' graphic on the back label, a few pics from the vineyard below, or our 'Restaurant listings' which show you're in good company.